Daniel-wasihun/digital-farmer-ui/README.md

 ---

 ## ✨ Why You'll Love the Digital Farmer App:
+* **AI-Powered Farming Insights 🤖:** Harness the power of artificial intelligence to receive personalized crop recommendations, pest detection, soil health analysis, and yield predictions tailored to your farm’s unique conditions.
 * **Secure & Seamless Access 🔒:** Sign up or sign in with ease using email and a secure OTP verification.
 Your data, your farm – protected.
 * **Hyper-Local Insights 📍:** Grant location access on first install to unlock tailored agricultural tips and precise, real-time weather data relevant to your specific location.
 * **Effortless Profile Management 🧑‍🌾:** Update your picture and personal details via the intuitive **Settings** tab.
 Make the app truly yours!